brightio/penelope/README.md

 - Serve files/folders via HTTP (-s switch)
 - Can be imported by python3 exploits and get shell on the same terminal (see [extras/exploit_examples](https://github.com/brightio/penelope/tree/main/extras/exploit_examples))
 - Can work in conjunction with Metasploit exploits by disabling the default handler with `set DisablePayloadHandler True`
+- Expose live sessions to an MCP client like Claude Code with the `--mcp` switch (local HTTP, token-authenticated), driving the same shells alongside you

 ### Modules